Next Article in Journal

 3.3.
 Interim Summary

 Considering the role of availability of prosodic representation in the L1 relative to the requirements of the L2 in the context of the suppliance of inflectional morphology (see Section 2.1), L1 Bengali speakers arguably have access to the required prosodic representation to produce L2 English third person singular agreement and plural noun morphology.
 Indeed, the Bengali language appears to have both the availability of the pwd adjoined representation and the licensing of both plural noun marking and person agreement on the right edge, so that L1 Bengali speakers of L2 English can be considered to share both the available and required structures.
 They are considerably better equipped than L1 Mandarin speakers in terms of the complexity of the task in supplying L2 English inflectional morphology in relation to availability of the required prosodic representation.
-Mandarin does not permit a pwd adjoined prosodic representation (see Section 2.3) and must combine structures to generate that representation required for the L2 (Goad et al. 2003; Goad and White 2006; White 2008).
-Whilst L1 French speakers of L2 English may require relicensing and some degree of reconfiguration of the available L1 prosodic representation (such as flipping the French pwd adjoined structure from the left to the right edge), this is arguably (in structural terms) to a lesser degree than the restructuring and relicensing required by L1 Mandarin speakers of L2 English in acquiring the required representations (see, for example, White 2008).
-Indeed, with reference to the findings (set out in Section 2.2) from Ingham (2019), and in loose comparison to those from White (2008) (set out in Section 2.2), L1 Bengali speakers at Advanced proficiency level appear to outperform the high Intermediate/low Advanced L1 Mandarin and L1 French speakers in the suppliance of third person singular agreement morphology.
-In relation to the developmental patterns of the suppliance of one type of inflectional morpheme over another, specifically when the morpheme remains constant in form (such as ‘-s’ in the third person singular agreement and plural number on nouns), the focus now turns to an area of L1 acquisition, specifically covert contrasts, which may help explain the disparity reported in Section 2.2 between the adult L2 suppliance rates of third person agreement compared to plural number on nouns.
+Mandarin does not permit a pwd adjoined prosodic representation (see Section 2.3) and must combine structures to generate the representation required in the L2 (Goad et al. 2003; Goad and White 2006; White 2008).
+Whilst L1 French speakers of L2 English may require relicensing and some degree of reconfiguration of the available L1 prosodic representation (such as flipping the French pwd adjoined structure from the left to the right edge), this is arguably (in structural terms) to a lesser degree of complexity than the restructuring and relicensing required by L1 Mandarin speakers of L2 English in acquiring the required representations (see, for example, White 2008).
+Indeed, with reference to the findings (set out in Section 2.2) from Ingham (2019), and in loose comparison to those from White (2008) (set out in Section 2.2), L1 Bengali speakers at Advanced proficiency level appear to outperform the high Intermediate and low Advanced L1 Mandarin and L1 French speakers in the suppliance of third person singular agreement morphology.
+In relation to the developmental patterns of the suppliance of one type of inflectional morpheme over another, specifically when the morpheme remains constant in form (such as ‘-s’ in the third person singular agreement and plural number on nouns), the focus now turns to an area of L1 acquisition, specifically covert contrasts, which may help explain the disparity reported in Section 2.2 between adult L2 suppliance rates of third person agreement compared to plural number on nouns.

 4. Order of Child L1 Morpheme Acquisition Versus Adult L2 Acquisition Studies